fxxrytail/skzcode/content/vlive/changbin.md

 mainCat: "V LIVE - Changbin"
 weight: 52
 pageType: "By Year"
-description: "Learn how to rap with professor Changbin."
+description: "Learn how to rap with professor Changbin a.k.a dark rapper (but also baby Changbin)"
 ---